We acknowledge the unique relationships Indigenous communities have to land and sea.

 Woodside has been part of Reconciliation Australia's Reconciliation Action Plan (RAP) program since 2009.

-Our latest results are reported in our 2015 Sustainable Development Report and our 2015 Reconciliation Action Plan Annual Report.
+Our latest results are reported in our 2017 Sustainable Development Report and our 2017 Reconciliation Action Plan Report.

 The Pluto LNG Park is located in the Burrup and Maitland Industrial Estate, which was established in 2003 by an agreement between the Western Australian Government and the local Ngarluma, Yindjibarndi, Yaburara, Mardudhunera and Wong-Goo-Tt-Oo Indigenous groups.